zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # date 032705352025.00

-For accuracy, use NTP.
+For accuracy, use NTP (described next).

 #### 8.4.3.
 Network Time Protocol (NTP) Configuration

 **Note:**
 Accurate time via NTP is crucial for time-sensitive things like OTP.

-Use an NTP client, such as "chrony", to synchronize the system clock.
+Use an NTP client, such as `chrony`, to synchronize the system clock.

-After installing "chrony", start the service:
+After installing `chrony`, start the service:

     # /etc/rc.d/chrony start

 **Important:**
-To enable automatic startup, add `chrony` to the `SERVICES` line in */etc/rc.conf*.
+To enable automatic startup, add `chrony` to the `SERVICES` line in `/etc/rc.conf`.

 ### 8.5.
 User Authentication and Environment